As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Waxy luster also looks like artificially impregnated surfaces.
 Waxy luster differs from greasy because it is more mate and doesn’t sparkle so powerfully.

-Minerals with waxy luster are usually made of tiny mineral aggregates which scatter light and produce a waxy appearance on the surface.
+Minerals with waxy luster are usually made of tiny mineral aggregates that scatter light and produce a waxy appearance on the surface.
 Agate and chrysocolla in turquoise are excellent illustrations of waxy luster.

 TIP: Licking rocks and minerals in geology is a common practice to define some kind of minerals and, of course, a bunch of fun.
 Find out more about this technique in the article below: